2006 NCAA Division I men's basketball tournament

+UCLA made the final four after Stanford missed the NCAA tournament since 1988. a feat not repeated until 2025 when UCLA reached it first women's final four while Stanford missed the NCAA tournament since 1987.

 Florida won its first-ever national basketball championship by defeating UCLA 73–57 in the final game.
 Florida's Joakim Noah was named the Most Outstanding Player of the NCAA tournament.

 George Mason's run was one of several upsets by lower-seeded teams in the tournament.
 For the second consecutive year, a No. 14 seed beat a No. 3 seed as Northwestern State defeated Iowa.
 No. 13 seed Bradley also defeated No. 4 seed Kansas and advanced to the Sweet Sixteen by defeating No. 5-seeded Pittsburgh in the second round.
 Two No. 12 seeds won as well, as Montana and Texas A&M both won their respective First round matchups.
 For the second straight year, Milwaukee won as a double-digit seed, this time as the No. 11-seeded Panthers defeated Oklahoma in the first round.

 American East Conference champion Albany and ASUN champion Belmont made their first appearance in the tournament.